-The Victorian Government is undertaking a major review of VCAL and vocational education and training (VET) delivered to school students to ensure that all Victorian secondary school students have access to high-quality vocational and applied learning options.
+In November 2019, the Victorian Government commissioned a major review of the Victorian Certificate of Applied Learning (VCAL) and vocational education and training (VET) delivered to school students to ensure that all Victorian secondary school students have access to high-quality vocational and applied learning options.

-The Review will make recommendations to reform VCAL and VET delivered to school students to improve access to and transitions for students between, school, post-secondary education and work.
+The Review was asked to make recommendations to reform VCAL and VET delivered to school students to improve access to and transitions for students between, school, post-secondary education and work.

-John Firth, former CEO of the Victorian Curriculum and Assessment Authority, will lead the review.
+The review was led by John Firth, former CEO of the Victorian Curriculum and Assessment Authority.

 Terms of reference